-Various ESG rating agencies evaluate our Vontobel Fund - GEC, and their ratings are used by clients, asset owners, or financial advisers.
-To increase our fund's transparency, we not only report our own impact data but also show a selection of ESG, climate, and impact ratings from external sources.
+Various ESG rating agencies evaluate our Vontobel GEC strategy, and their ratings are used by clients, asset owners, or financial advisers.
+To increase our portfolio's transparency, we not only report our own impact data but also show a selection of ESG, climate, and impact ratings from external sources.

-Overall ESG ratings of the fund
+Overall ESG ratings of the portfolio